hatari/hatari/readme.txt

-one for the Python UI embedding Hatari, and another one for the plain SDL version, the latter could open also a terminal window for Hatari command line debugger and its console messages: x-terminal-emulator -T "Hatari debug window, invoke debugger with AltGr+Pause" -e hatari
+one for the Python UI embedding Hatari, and another one for the plain SDL version, the latter could open also a terminal window for Hatari command line debugger and its console messages: x-terminal-emulator -T "Hatari debugger, invoke with AltGr+Pause" -e hatari

 tools/hatari-tos-register.sh is a minimal example of Linux init script registering Hatari as a (binfmt_misc) handler for TOS binaries.